 Phishing is the act of placing a piece of bait in front of an unsuspecting computer user and hoping that they will bite - it's been the bane of antivirus companies for a long time now.

-Just like someone fishing uses bait on a hook to try to land a salmon, a malicious actor will use virtual bait in the form of an email (usually) with a link, to try to entice the user to click on that link – whereupon they will be ‘hooked’ and most likely infected with some kind of malware - and a whole world of pain and expense.
+Like someone fishing uses bait on a hook to try to land a salmon, a malicious actor will use virtual bait in the form of an email (usually) with a link to entice the user to click on that link.
+Unfortunately, once the unsuspecting victim gets "hooked," their device is most likely infected with malware - and a whole world of pain and expense.

 - Our definitive list of today's best antivirus software

 - Looking for even more protection?
 Grab the best VPN

 - See why we rate Bitdefender so highly in our testing